3,364 Listings

 Central Region, MO Land Information

-LandWatch features thousands of rural property, ranches, farms and hunting land for sale in the Central region of Missouri, including hunting and fishing properties, cabins, land for sale and land auctions.
-Based on total acres, the Central region of Missouri has the most land listings and ranches for sale in the state on LandWatch.
-Recent internal data shows over $2 billion of land listings and rural property for sale in Missouri's Central region.
-With thousands of properties and rural land for sale in the area, these land listings represent about 389,000 acres of land for sale.
-The average price of land and ranches for sale here is $467,861.
+LandWatch features thousands of farms, ranches and other rural acreage for sale in Missouri's Central region, including farms, ranches, land for homesites, land auctions and more.
+Based on recent LandWatch data, the Central region of Missouri ranks second in the state for its combined acres currently for sale.
+Internal data records about $2 billion of land listings and rural property for sale in Missouri's Central region.
+With thousands of properties and rural land for sale in the area, these land listings represent a total of 108,968 acres of land for sale.
+The average price of land and ranches for sale here is $464,519.
 You can also search LandWatch to find local real estate agents who specialize in land and rural retreats in Missouri's Central region.
-Also, sign up for our land-for-sale email alerts to get notifications about new land listings matching your search parameters the Central region of Missouri!
+Sign up, too, for our land-for-sale email alerts and never miss out on a new listing in the Central region of Missouri again!
 Visit LandWatch's Missouri land for sale page to browse more listings for sale throughout Missouri.

 Read More about Central Region, MO land